 Yes.
 The first time we send results to Workday is at the end of the test, once the report is generated.
-After that, any user action in HackerRank for Work that results in a change of the candidate report will be synced back to Workday.
+After that, any user action in HackerRank for Work that changes the candidate report will be synced back to Workday.
 The most important visible changes are:

 - A change in the candidate score.

-From the time HackerRank checks for items in “HackerRank Send Invite” status till the candidate finishes the test, three times mails are triggered from HackerRank for Work to the candidate and the recruiter.
+From the time HackerRank checks for items in the “HackerRank Send Invite” status till the candidate finishes the test, three times, emails are triggered from HackerRank for Work to the candidate and the recruiter.
 Those instances are mentioned below.